bhargavbvs/PrepBoost/Sprint1.md

 Task 1- As a DevOps engineer, I want to set up version control, integrations with SQLite and GORM along with the Mux router for handlers.

-Task 2- As a frontend engineer, I want to setup React Project,
+Task 2- As a frontend engineer, I want to setup a React Project by using react-router-dom to create user interface framework.

 Task 3 - As a user, I want to create my profile in the